HyperCalmSketch/HyperCalmSketch/CPU/DMA/Batch/README.md

 1. `-f`: Path of the dataset you want to run.

-2. `-v`: An integer(1-2), specifying the variable type you want to test.
+2. `-v`: An integer(1-2), specifying the dynamic type you want to test.
 The corresponding relationship is as follows.

    | 1        | 2      |
    | -------- | ------ |